as6730/Galaga-Rebubbled/README.md

 - [ ] Set a timer for each level.
 - [ ] Have a variety of different weapons that drop down from popped bubbles that the character can pick up and utilize.
+- [ ] Controls on the bottom of the game's window will allow the user to quit the game.